paulcockrell/tagc-website/src/pages/index.md

 notificationsHeading: Club Notifications
 notifications:
   - text: >
+      This is Tayside Airgun Club's new website!
+It is still a work in progress and will not be fully launched until February, but you are welcome to browse the unfinished product.

-      Tayside Air Gun Club has a new website!
-We hope you find the new site easy to navigate and find the information you are looking for.
-We try to keep this site up to date with our club events and items for sale.
+      We hope you find the new site easy to navigate and find the information you are looking for and once officially launched, will keep this site up to date with our club events and items for sale.
     type: info
   - text: >
       The course will be closed for a week from Monday 30 September until after